Alfix00/M3U-VodDownloader-JE/README.md

 - Written in Java (version 17)
 - External library: jSoup 1.14

+Note: If you have some probem with downloads, try to turn off your antivirus (for example, Kaspersky can block the download)

 Now with proxy support

 Download Java 17 (x64 windows) : https://bit.ly/3MFFDEj